@ibnlanre/portal

 **Parameters:**

-: Required configuration object with:
+- `options: BrowserStorageAdapterOptions`: **Required** configuration object with:

-getItem: (key: string) => Promise<string | null> | string | null
+- `getItem: (key: string) => Promise<string | null> | string | null`: Function to retrieve an item.

-: A function that transforms the data to be stored.Return Value:
+- `beforeStorage?`: A function that transforms the data **to** be stored.

-getStorageState(fallback?: State): Promise<State | undefined>
+- `getStorageState(fallback?: State): Promise<State | undefined>`

 Let's create an adapter that simulates async encryption and decryption.